Encryption, done properly, is the answer.

 An encrypted virtual disk is a file that VeraCrypt “mounts” as an additional drive letter on your machine.
 You specify the passphrase when it’s mounted, and the unencrypted contents of the container appear as another drive.

 For example, you might create an encrypted volume in a file c:\windowssecritstuf.
 If someone were to look at its contents, they would see only random gibberish — the result of encryption.
 When mounted by VeraCrypt, it appears as another drive, perhaps “P:”.
-Drive P: would look and operate like any other disk, and would contain the unencrypted contents of the encrypted volume.
+Drive P: looks and operates like any other disk and contains the unencrypted contents of the encrypted drive.
 Encryption is as simple as moving or copying a file to the drive.

 The trick for security is to never mount the drive automatically.
 When your machine boots up, “P:”, for example, would be nowhere to be found.
 The file c:\windowssecritstuf would be present, but only visible as encrypted gibberish.
 If someone stole your machine, that’s all they would find.